vtorggler/QuantumOptics.jl/docs/_sources/documentation/quantumsystems/spin.rst.txt

     psi = spinup(b)
     sx = sigmax(b)

-In quantum mechanics particles posses an additional intrinsic property which behaves analogous to classical angular momentum.

 Spin systems of arbitrary spin number can be modeled with the :jl:type:`SpinBasis` which is defined as::

     type SpinBasis <: Basis